Czechbol/lemon.py/docs/installation/02-direct.rst

 	User = guilded
 	StandardOutput = journal+console

-	EnvironmentFile = /home/guilded/pumpkin/.env
+	EnvironmentFile = /home/guilded/lemon/.env
-	WorkingDirectory = /home/guilded/pumpkin
+	WorkingDirectory = /home/guilded/lemon
-	ExecStart = /home/guilded/pumpkin/.venv/bin/python3 pumpkin.py
+	ExecStart = /home/guilded/lemon/.venv/bin/python3 lemon.py

 	[Install]
 	WantedBy = multi-user.target

-Create the file and copy it to ``/etc/systemd/system/pumpkin.service``.
+Create the file and copy it to ``/etc/systemd/system/lemon.service``.
 Refresh the systemd with ``systemctl daemon-reload``.

-Then you can start the bot with ``systemctl start pumpkin.service``.
-To start the bot on every boot, run ``systemctl enable pumpkin.service``.
+Then you can start the bot with ``systemctl start lemon.service``.
+To start the bot on every boot, run ``systemctl enable lemon.service``.